dekadii01/portfolio-react/README.md

 2. **Tailwind CSS**: For flexible and easily customizable design and styling.
 3. **Flowbite (components)**: For ready-to-use interface components that are easy to integrate.
 4. **Vite**: For modern, fast tooling in React project development.
-5. **AOS (Animate On Scroll)**: For interactive animations as users scroll through the page.

 ## How to Access

-You can access my personal website through [this link](http://www.contohsitusweb.com).
+You can access my personal website through [this link](https://adipramanaa.vercel.app/).

 ## Contact